ginnox1/iCADdocs_online/DiversionWeirDesign/DiversionWeirDesign.md

 - The invert level for the top slap is provided by applying the clearance value desired above the crest level of the weir (NPL).

-- The FSL in the offtaking canal is calculated by solving the manning's flow equation for uniform flow for the specified canal geometry and bed slope.
+- The FSL in the offtaking canal is determined from NPL elevation less the desired driving head.
+This sizes the canal by solving the manning's flow equation for uniform flow for the specified canal geometry and bed slope.

+- The gate height is determined from the resulting opening width set equal to the bottom width of the off-taking canal, and height set to the bottom of the top slab + 10cms.

 The settings responsible for the hydraulic design and sizing of the outlet structure are presented below.